-If you have a crash which gives a core dump you can use something like to examine the core dump.
-If core dumps are disabled or to catch errors that do not generate a dump one can run R directly under a debugger by for example at which point R will run normally, and hopefully the debugger will catch the error and return to its prompt.
+If you have a crash which gives a core dump you can use something like gdb /path/to/R/bin/exec/R core.12345 to examine the core dump.
+If core dumps are disabled or to catch errors that do not generate a dump one can run R directly under a debugger by for example gdb> run at which point R will run normally, and hopefully the debugger will catch the error and return to its prompt.
 This can also be used to catch infinite loops or interrupt very long-running code.
 For a simple example